azurecitadel/azurecitadel/content/arc/prereqs.md

 * **Azure subscription**

   Each hack attendee will need an Azure subscription with sufficient credits.
+The hack will create 10 x Standard_D2s_v3 so 20 cores, plus 10 public IP addresses.
+Check your quotas have enough headroom to provision.

   Ensure the following providers are enabled.

   * Microsoft.HybridCompute
   * Microsoft.GuestConfiguration

-  You can also use the Bash Cloud Shell:
+  You can use the Bash Cloud Shell to enable:

   ```bash
   az provider register --namespace 'Microsoft.HybridCompute'